Domus Aurea: Decoration

 The extensive gold leaf that gave the palace its name was not the only extravagant element of its decor: stuccoed ceilings were faced with semi-precious stones and ivory veneers, while the walls were frescoed, coordinating the decoration into different themes in each major group of rooms.
 Pliny the Elder watched it being built and mentions it in his Naturalis Historia.

-One innovation was destined to have an enormous influence on the art of the future: Nero placed mosaics, previously restricted to floors, in the vaulted ceilings.
+One innovation was destined to have an enormous influence on the art of the future: Nero placed mosaics, previously restricted to floors and gardens, in the vaulted ceilings.
 Only fragments have survived, but that technique was to be copied extensively, eventually ending up as a fundamental feature of Christian art: the apse mosaics that decorate so many churches in Rome, Ravenna, Sicily, and Constantinople.

 Frescoes covered every surface that was not more richly finished.
-The main artist was Famulus (or Fabulus according to some sources).
+The main artist was Famulus (or Fabulus, or Amulius according to some sources).
 Fresco technique, working on damp plaster, demands a speedy and sure touch: Famulus and assistants from his studio covered a spectacular amount of wall area with frescoes.
 Pliny, in his Natural History, recounts how Famulus went for only a few hours each day to the Golden House, to work while the light was best.
-The swiftness of Famulus's execution gives a wonderful unity and astonishing delicacy to his compositions.

-Pliny the Elder presents Amulius as one of the principal painters of the domus aurea:

-"More recently, lived Amulius, a grave and serious personage, but a painter in the florid style.
+He wrote:More recently, lived Amulius, a grave and serious personage, but a painter in the florid style.
 By this artist there was a Minerva, which had the appearance of always looking at the spectators, from whatever point it was viewed.
 He only painted a few hours each day, and then with the greatest gravity, for he always kept the toga on, even when in the midst of his implements.
-The Golden Palace of Nero was the prison-house of this artist's productions, and hence it is that there are so few of them to be seen elsewhere."
+The Golden Palace of Nero was the prison-house of this artist's productions, and hence it is that there are so few of them to be seen elsewhere.